glennpoorman/nodejs-samples/11-promises-await/README.txt

   The "sendFile" function is re-written to use the promise-ready version of "readFile" and introduces the "async" and "await" keywords.

+  The "HttpError" class extends the standard "Error" class to take an Http error code in the constructor in addition to the descriptive message.

+  The "sendError" function takes an error object and sends the error back in a response.
+If the error object is an instance of the new HttpError class, we use the Http code stored in the error object.
+Otherwise we send back a 500 server error.

 * "server/favorites.js".
 The functions "sendFavorites", "addFavorite", and "deleteFavorite" are all re-written to use the promise-ready versions of the functions "jsonfile.readFile", "jsonfile.writFile", and "getBody".
 All three functions are marked as "async" and use the